edwardspec/fudocgenerator/README.md

 - sort the recipes in pywikibot.import.txt alphabetically? (to more clearly see the progress when using pywikibot)
 - output format of results: add XML file for Special:Import? (may be much faster than pywikibot, but can't have rules like "don't overwrite the page if it already has the words "Automatic item info")
 - fix stations like Rustic Skath Workbench (not available to many players) taking precedence over generalized crafting stations (such as Foraging Table).
+- gather "Unlocked by" and "What it unlocks" lists for items.